xileteam/awesome-quic/quic-weekly-2021-01-06.md

 ## QUIC Weekly - 20210106

+* Version 1.0 of the Microsoft implementation of the QUIC protocol [MSQUIC has been released](https://github.com/microsoft/msquic)
 * [WebTransport](https://w3c.github.io/webtransport/) This specification uses pluggable protocols, with QUIC [QUIC-TRANSPORT] as one such protocol, to send data to and receive data from servers.
 It can be used like WebSockets but with support for multiple streams, unidirectional streams, out-of-order delivery, and reliable as well as unreliable transport.
 * [WebTransport Explainer](https://github.com/w3c/webtransport/blob/master/explainer.md)
 * World’s first DNS over QUIC resolver [launched by AdGuard](https://itsecuritywire.com/quick-bytes/worlds-first-dns-over-quic-resolver-launched-by-adguard/)